MedStar Health: Other entities

 MedStar Health Research Institute (MHRI) offers research support for MedStar's medical and instructional services.

-MedStar offers outpatient pharmacies in the following hospital locations, and also at Leisure World in Silver Spring, Maryland.
+MedStar offers outpatient pharmacies in hospitals including Leisure World in Silver Spring, Maryland.

-MedStar Physician Partners is a group of more 100 Primary care physicians.
+MedStar Physician Partners is a group of more 100 primary care physicians.
 It is part of the MedStar Medical Group that has over 5,600 affiliated physicians and 1,560 employed physicians across Maryland and the Washington, D.C., region.

 MedStar Surgery Center is a stand-alone multi-specialty surgery center in Downtown Washington, D.C.